 This dish is so simple… its the cup-a, cup-a, cup-a and go type of recipe.
 A cup of flour, cup of sugar, and cup of milk, cup of berries (make that two), with a few more notes to make something that will have you walking away with a whole Pyrex dish of yumminess with NO desire to share AT ALL.

-I’m so serious… A guest came to our home and had no love for “cooked fruit” as she made very clear to my siblings and I. I told her, “Just taste the crust!”
+I’m so serious… A guest came to our home, and she had no love for “cooked fruit” as she made very clear to my siblings and I. I told her, “Just taste the crust!”
 Behold, she began with the sweet bread covered in the juice of fresh berry-licious-ness and ended up on the other corner of her dish, having completed an entire serving and craving more!

 A new winner of the “Smith House” favorite potluck contributions list… and the occasional dinner dessert treat… Here you go!

-1 stick Butter
+- 1 stick Butter

-1- 1/4 cup Sugar
+- 1 cup Sugar

-1 cup Self-Rising Flour
+- 1 cup Self-Rising Flour

-1 cup Milk
+- 1 cup Milk

 Use this recipe in the typical 9×18 square Pyrex dish, a Corning Ware dish, or cast-iron skillet.
 Cut it in half and use smaller dishes.

-Wash those blackberries.
+- Wash those blackberries.
 Let sit to dry a bit so little to no water is left on them.

-Now to the ingredients…
+- Now to the good stuff…

-Pour the batter into the buttered baking dish.
-Sprinkle blackberries over the top of the batter; distributing evenly.
-Sprinkle ¼ cup sugar over the top.
+- Sprinkle blackberries over the top of the batter; distributing evenly.

 Illustrations are coming soon… after I do my camera photo downloads.